qchen23/cavity_maskrcnn/README.md

 - `starting_id` - An integer number specifying at which image to start to download.
 - `num_images` - An integer number specifying the number of images to download.

-Note: We have 685 images in the Labelbox, of which 228 are annotated, and the rest are discarded.
+Note: We have uploaded 370 images in the Labelbox, of which 228 are annotated, and the rest are discarded.
 So our total dataset size is 228.
 Unfortunately, downloading the images could take a while.
 ```
 UNIX> python QC_bubble/image_data_export.py
 usage: python QC_bubble/image_data_export.py starting_image num_images
 UNIX> python QC_bubble/image_data_export.py 0 100000
-The number of images 685
+The number of images 370
 Generate image 1
 Generate image 2
 Generate image 3